sunjinshuai/MYScoreStarView/README.md

 ## License

-MYKit is available under the MIT license.
+MYScoreStarView is available under the MIT license.
 See the LICENSE file for more info.